marcomarasca/SDCND-Road-Lanes/README.md

 ## Color Masking

 A simple pre-processing step that can be performed is to find the yellow and white regions in the input image, while this is not probably the best apporach it works well for simple scenarios.
-An interesting way to work with colors in images is actually to examin different color spaces.
+An interesting way to work with colors in images is actually to examine different color spaces.
 RGB is not very flexible as each channel affects each other.
 A simple guide for color selection in different color spaces can be found at https://www.learnopencv.com/color-spaces-in-opencv-cpp-python.

 OpenCV provides a simple way to select ranges of colors using the [inRange](https://docs.opencv.org/3.4.1/d2/de8/group__core__array.html#ga48af0ab51e36436c5d04340e036ce981) function.
 ```python